CesarDNDN/fhir-openapi/README.md

 There are four steps:
 - Generate basic swagger2 spec, based on metadata (java code from 3rd party repo)
 - Extract data from ^HS.FHIRServer.Meta global (object script)
-- Convert Swagger2 to OpenAPI 3 spec (node.js)
+- Convert Swagger2 to OpenAPI 3 spec (python)
-- Annotate spec with data from hl7.org site, merge with data extracted from global, generate 133 resource-specific and 1 "megaspec" (node.js)
+- Annotate spec with data from hl7.org site, merge with data extracted from global, generate 133 resource-specific and 1 "megaspec" (python)
-- add examples from hl4.org to resource - specific specs (node.js)
+- add examples from hl4.org to resource - specific specs (python)

 ```bash
 # FHIR Swagger